 People experiencing gambling harm need a safe space to hear the stories of others who are living through the same, or similar, difficulties.
 In addition, both the public and professionals need a better understanding of what it is like to live with gambling harm.

-Stigma means people experiencing harm feel deep shame that stops them getting help.
-It also relieves the pressure on regulators to make vital changes.
-It justifies discrimination in the way gambling is dealt with in regulation, financial services, health and the justice system, amongst others.
+Stigma means that people experiencing harm often feel a deep shame that stops them from getting help.
+Stigma also relieves the pressure on the government to make vital changes.
+It justifies discrimination in the way gambling is dealt with by regulatory bodies, financial services providers, the healthcare system and the justice system.

-At Tackling Gambling Stigma, we believe it is time to push for change.
-By undertaking vital research and bringing together powerful stories of the wide range of people affected gambling harm, we are tackling this stigma and discrimination.
+By using research and bringing together powerful stories from a wide range of people affected by gambling harm, we are tackling this stigma and discrimination.

-This will connect people with others like themselves and encourage those in need of help to reach out for it.
-It will also bring about change in public views, the media, services and policy, to to stop suffering in the future.
+By connecting people with others like themselves, our aim is to encourage those in need of help to reach out for it.
+In doing this, we also plan to bring about change in the public view, the media, services and legal policy to stop suffering in the future.

 People are estimated to be ‘problem gamblers’, with over 2 million people at risk.

 British people have experienced harm linked to gambling.